xmtp/libxmtp/diagrams/diagrams.md

 The diagrams represent the creation of a group chat between Alice, Bob, and Charlie, our implmentation of [Figure 2](https://messaginglayersecurity.rocks/mls-architecture/draft-ietf-mls-architecture.html#fig-group-formation-example) from [The Messaging Layer Security (MLS) Architecture](https://messaginglayersecurity.rocks/mls-architecture/draft-ietf-mls-architecture.html) spec.

+Note: calls into LibXMTP with the `conversations.` prefix use the [Conversations](https://github.com/xmtp/libxmtp/blob/204b35a337daf2a9f2ed0cb20199e254d0a7493a/bindings_ffi/src/mls.rs#L188) protocol, and calls with a `group.` prefix use the [Group](https://github.com/xmtp/libxmtp/blob/204b35a337daf2a9f2ed0cb20199e254d0a7493a/bindings_ffi/src/mls.rs#L315) protocol.

 * *form-group.mermaid* - Covers Steps 1-4 of forming a group.
 In LibXMTP, steps 1 and 2 happen at the same time, and steps 3 and 4 can also be consolidated by calling `newGroup()` with multiple participants.
 * *send-recieve.mermaid* - Covers sending and receiving messages to the newly formed group.
 * *add-remove.mermaid* - Covers adding and removing group members.